Full-time undergraduate (3 years, 4 years with foundation year)

-If you choose the 4 year extended degree, the first year of your study will be delivered by our partner, Cambridge Ruskin International College (CRIC) on our Cambridge campus.
-In years 2 to 4 you can choose to study with us in Cambridge or Chelmsford.
+You can choose to study this course over four years, with a foundation year.
+If you choose this option, the first year of your study will be delivered by our partner, Cambridge Ruskin International College (CRIC) on our Cambridge campus.
+In years 2 to 4 you have the option to study with us in Chelmsford or Cambridge.

 Thrive on a challenge and passionate about making a difference?
 Our full-time Social Work degree could be for you.
 Study in Cambridge and Chelmsford and develop your skills through a variety of placements.
 Our course is validated by the Health and Care Professions Council so, when you graduate, you’ll be able to register as a social worker.
 Unlock the door to a rewarding career where you empower adults and children to be at their best.

 Social work is about empowering people and supporting them towards being independent.
 Social workers help people to function, participate and develop in society.

 Our course provides the knowledge, values and skills you will need to qualify as a social worker.
 But social work isn’t just about what you learn: it’s also about who you are.
 You will need qualities such as patience, honesty, sensitivity, tolerance, persistence and sound judgement.

 As a student, you will train to assess people’s circumstances and needs.
 Working alongside other professionals, you will plan, provide, review and evaluate services.
 You will become skilled in problem-solving, and understand how to set up supportive activities with individuals, families, groups and communities.
 Learning to assess the risks facing vulnerable children or adults, and how to set up and measure protection plans for them will be key.
 You will also gain a thorough understanding of your legal powers and duties.

 Our course is full-time, and features presentations and role play as well as more traditional lectures and seminars.
 We work closely with our SUCI (Service User and Carers Involvement) group.
 This gives you a chance to discuss with people who have experience and opinions about social care and use their feedback to improve your practice.